 …and one of the bravest women I have ever met

-Last month I posted a piece by a woman named Carrie, a survivor of child trafficking.
+Last month I posted a piece by a woman named Carrie, who was sold by her father into prostitution at the age of 9.
 She wrote about our amazing reunion 14 years after I was involved in attempts to secure asylum for her and her unborn child.
 I said then: “Her story is remarkable.
 Her suffering indescribable.
 Her resilience and love for life unmatchable.”
 Since our reunion Carrie has started to join me in my talks to students.
 Her story of survival and rising above great suffering, has blown the girls away (more on that later).
 Today she posted a piece on her blog, which took special courage.
 I wanted you to see how brave she is and hopefully be inspired to rise above personal difficulties and no longer be burdened by things of the past.
 You can also read her extraordinary poem ‘Sold’ here.

 LITTLE GIRL LOST – IF I KNEW THEN WHAT I KNOW NOW

 Last week I shared my story for the first time so candidly with a group of grade 10 girls.
 A few days prior to the school visit I had written my most vulnerable blog entry but hadn’t the courage to publish it.
 I figured, if I was brave enough to share it with the girls and their response was favorable, I would ‘dare greatly’ and put it out there.
 In my wildest dreams, their reaction to me could never be as astounding as it was.
 They have been so affirming in their acceptance of me that I found in them the courage I was lacking.
 So as promised to the girls and to myself, here is my most vulnerable piece to date.